Theosaurus-Rex/trivia-app/README.md

 - Create method for TTY Shell Command `--help`
 - Obtain user testing feedback on system interfacing
 - Test that interfacing works on question selection for each quiz category

+## Testing
+Testing for this app was conducted manually.
+Outcomes of testing and relevant revisions can be found [HERE](https://docs.google.com/spreadsheets/d/1QCGglflX-MNKs5fcIwE3dFARk7FxPZGeSLgFV54L5HU/edit?usp=sharing)